November 7, 2019

-Launching next week, discounted tickets for as little as £1 are available for plays and pantos at the Battersea Arts Centre and Theatre503.
-Theatre-goers from the Nine Elms area can also take advantage of a free shuttle bus which gives them the chance to meet like-minded neighbours on the night while also enjoying complimentary drinks or meeting people who work behind the scenes.
+Discounted tickets for as little as £1 are available for plays and pantos at the Battersea Arts Centre and Theatre503.
+Theatre-goers from the Nine Elms area can also take advantage of a free shuttle bus which gives you the chance to meet like-minded neighbours on the night while also enjoying complimentary drinks or meeting people who work behind the scenes.

 Open to anyone who lives in, works in or goes to school in the local area, the Nine Elms Community Theatre Club has been set up by Wandsworth Council to give residents the chance to see theatre on their doorstep and meet new people.

 ‘See something new’

 Wandsworth Council cabinet member for community services and open spaces, Cllr Steffi Sutters said: “Our borough offers a range of theatre shows to suit every taste, so I’m delighted that the Nine Elms community theatre club has been set up to welcome local residents into local theatres to see something new.